uber/kraken/docs/lazy-pull-streaming-production-plan.md

 path. `tryMarkDirty` (B3b) still elects exactly one fetcher per piece, so a `prefetchAhead` background fetch racing a directly-blocking `GetPieceReader` call for the same piece never double-fetches.

+Note (open question #9): `fetchSem` is one pool shared by a blocking `GetPieceReader` fetch a caller is actively waiting on and `prefetchAhead`'s speculative background fetches.
+Fine at `_defaultFetchConcurrency = 8`; if egress ever needs tighter control specifically over speculative prefetch (vs. fetches actively blocking a request), that's a second, smaller-by-default knob, not scoped into B6 as designed.

 **Call-site edits:** `origin/cmd/cmd.go`/`config.go` — new
 `scheduler.fetch_concurrency` (default `_defaultFetchConcurrency`), passed
 through `NewOriginScheduler` → `TorrentArchive` → `NewPartialTorrent`.